Hezbollah armed strength: Syrian Civil War

 Since the start of the civil war in Syria in 2011, Hezbollah has deployed a substantial amount of its manpower in the country, where Hezbollah engages in counterinsurgency and large scale operations.
 Most sources agree that this deployment has harmed Hezbollah's morale and public image, while improving Hezbollah's ability to conduct large-scale maneuvers and interoperability with allied forces.
 As of 2017, Hezbollah's military operations include thousands of fighters deployed to Syria to back the Assad government, about 250-500 fighters in Iraq training the Shiite-dominated Popular Mobilization Forces, and about 50 fighters in Yemen on a covert train-and-support mission for Houthi rebels.

 Over the course of 35 years, Hezbollah evolved from "a relatively small group of revolution-oriented conspirators" into "arguably the most powerful and popular organization in Lebanon."
 Hezbollah changed from "a small cadre of militants" into a semi-military organization and a regional military actor.
 Professor Augustus Richard Norton says that the core reasons for Hezbollah's long-term success were its resistance to Israeli occupation, institution-building, anti-western worldview, piety, pragmatism, and Iranian support.
 Scholar Iver Gabrielson says the main reasons for Hezbollah's victory were its "pragmatism, social services and political participation."
 Andrew Exum says that Hezbollah won by combining kinetic (violent) and non-kinetic lines of operation.
 Over its history, Hezbollah has performed many different kinds of warfare, including insurgency, sub-state conflict, hybrid warfare, and counter-insurgency.

 Qualitatively, Hezbollah is described as ruthless and arrogant, willing to use physical force to effect political change, and prioritizing hard power.
 Hezbollah's strategy combines extremist rhetoric, tactical caution, and long-term risk taking.
 Arguably, its core source of strength is its effective, sustained violence.
 A number of sources say that Hezbollah's fighting strength is the foundation upon which its political power, public support, and legitimacy lie.
 As one Hezbollah fighter said in 2017, "Either you are strong or you are weak, and if you are weak you get eaten.
 Now, Hezbollah is strong."

+Hezbollah–Israel conflict (2023–present)

+Hezbollah's capabilities were severely weakened during the Hezbollah-Israel conflict (2023-2024), also known as the "Support War" or the "Gaza Support War" in Arabic.
+Despite a ceasefire agreement reached in November 2024, Israel continued to launch airstrikes in Lebanon almost every day, killing 331 people (at least 127 of whom were civilians) by November 2025.
+Later, the death toll surpassed 500.
+Hezbollah violated the cease-fire by strengthening its military infrastructure and armaments.